nvlgzr/notion2svelte/README.md

 - Write pages in Notion
 - Run notion2svelte
 - Magically see that page content appear in your Svelte app

   ![Page in Notion → notion2svelte → ready-to-render .svelte file](notion2svelte-demo.png)

-For more about what sets _notion2svelte_ apart, how it works, etc., check out [Introducing _notion2svelte_](https://notion2svelte.vercel.app/pages/about-notion2svelte).
+For more about what sets _notion2svelte_ apart, how it works, etc., here's [a high level overview](https://notion2svelte.vercel.app/pages/about-notion2svelte).

 <!-- GETTING STARTED -->